plone/training/views_2.rst

 .. _views2-label:

-Views II: A default view for "talk"
+Views II: A Default View for "Talk"
 ===================================

 .. sidebar:: Get the code!